 This study may be temporarily suspended or prematurely terminated if there is sufficient reasonable cause.
 Written notification, documenting the reason for study suspension or termination, will be provided by the suspending or terminating party to investigator and regulatory authorities.
-If the study is prematurely terminated or suspended, the principal investigator (PI) will promptly inform the Independent Ethics Committee (IEC)/Institutional Review Board (IRB) and will provide the reason(s) for the termination or suspension; the PI will also promptly inform the study subjects and will assure appropriate therapy and follow-up.
+If the study is prematurely terminated or suspended, the principal investigator (PI) will promptly inform the independent ethics committee (IEC)/institutional review board (IRB) and will provide the reason(s) for the termination or suspension; the PI will also promptly inform the study participants and will assure appropriate therapy and follow-up.